CloudCoinConsortium/CloudCoin/CloudCoin File Formats/stack/README.md

 # Stack files

 Stack files have a ".stack" extention.
+They represent a stack of coins.
+They may hold many coins.

 ## Naming Convention